hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 * Policy checks built into the provisioning workflow
 * Use policy to enforce best-practices, security measures, or compliance

-#### Enforcement Levels
-* Advisory: Warns when a policy breaks
-* Soft Mandatory: Provision needs to override policy to break it
-* Hard Mandatory: Provisioning not allowed to break policy

-Here are some example policies you can use for discussion: https://www.terraform.io/docs/cloud/sentinel/examples.html
+Here are some example policies: https://www.terraform.io/docs/cloud/sentinel/examples.html

 ---